tameemahamed/appifylab-task/README.md

-# Full Stack Socialmedia WEB App
+# Full Stack Socialmedia Web App

 A Laravel + Inertia (React) starter app used to demonstrate a small social feed (posts, comments, authentication) and a matching frontend built with React + Inertia + Tailwind CSS.
 This README explains how to get the project running locally, the frontend structure, and the backend structure.